Luoyang: "The Seasons"

 Back in 1974 my wife Alice Dawn and I moved from Philadelphia to Boston.
 On our very first drive on the suburban country roads I noticed an unusual sight.
 A tall, thin, red, ten-foot steel pole was attached to every fire hydrant.
 At the top of the pole was a small, red, metal triangular flag.
 What the hell?
 It took me only a moment to guess the meaning of that particular artifact.
 I pointed it out to Alice and asked for her interpretation.
 Alice was no fool and she quickly understood.
 We both shuddered.

-Back in 1995, in the frozen dead of the winter in New England, I called my friend Jeff in Miami.
+Twenty years later in 1995, in the frozen dead of the winter in New England, I called my friend Jeff in Miami.
 As we chatted I thought I heard some splashing.
-He cheerfully announced that he was talking to me from his outdoor hot tub.
+Jeff cheerfully announced that he was talking to me from his outdoor hot tub.
 Outdoor!
-Hot tub!!
-In February!!!
+Hot tub!
+In February!
 And then he uttered, "Oops.
 Wait a second Jan.
 I just dropped my beer.”

-Back in 1997, about a year after I moved from temperate, (temperate?)
+In 1997, about a year after I moved from temperate (temperate?)
 Boston to sub-tropical South Florida, a close and caring friend in New England phoned.
 I was in my own hot tub at the time.
 Joanne asked me, sadly, "Jan, don't you miss the four seasons?"

 Do I miss the seasons?
 Do I miss winter in New England?

 Everyone huddles around the radio at 6:00 am.
 The Little Kids hold their breath as the announcer reads off the city school closings in alphabetical order.
 When he gets to N and then Newton, everybody at home cheers.
 Yeah!!!
 It's a snow day!!!
 But not for the Big Kids.